-The arrestor must appoint a Court Agent (also known as a Procurator) and must be assisted by a lawyer in the arrest proceedings.
+The arrestor must appoint a court agent (also known as a procurator) and must be assisted by a lawyer in the arrest proceedings.
 The court will require a notarial power of attorney (POA) evidencing that appointment.
 If the power of attorney is issued before a foreign public notary, it will need to be legalised.

 Under the SSA, a mere allegation of the maritime claim would suffice for the arrest application.
 It is, however, advisable to submit with the arrest petition prima facie evidence of such a claim.
 Any document submitted to the court must be translated into Spanish.
 Free translations of both the POA and evidence will suffice for this purpose.

-In practice, the arrest petition, including the POA and any other document, will be presented electronically by the Procurator, via the e-official system of the Spanish Ministry of Justice, to the court.
+In practice, the arrest petition, including the POA and any other document, will be presented electronically by the procurator, via the e-official system of the Spanish Ministry of Justice, to the court.
 Accordingly, the documents will be presented as copies.

 The SSA requires that the arrest petitioner provide counter-security, prior to the court enforcing the arrest, which shall amount to a minimum of 15% of the maritime claim.
 This counter-security is provided to guarantee possible damages in the case of wrongful arrest.
 In most cases, the counter-security requested by Spanish courts is limited to this 15% of the maritime claim and is only occasionally increased when the court considers that there are other relevant factors that may give rise to the need to set a higher guarantee (eg, passenger vessels or when the vessel to be arrested is subject to a regular line).
-The Spanish Government is proposing to amend the SSA so that there is no minimum amount security required, leaving at the entire discretion of the Judge the determination of the amount.
+The Spanish Government is proposing to amend the SSA so that there is no minimum amount of security required, leaving at the entire discretion of the judge the determination of the amount.

 The Arrest Convention is not applicable to bunker or freight arrest, only to ship arrest.

 The regulation of arrest of bunkers or freight falls on the provisions regarding conservatory measures of the Spanish Code of Civil Procedure.
-These provisions require not only that the claimant provides counter-security but also to present a prima facie case of claim (fumus boni iuris) and proof of the periculum in mora, or danger in delay.
+These provisions require not only that the claimant provide counter-security but also that they present a prima facie case of claim (fumus boni iuris) and proof of the periculum in mora, or danger in delay.
 In practice, since a bunker arrest entails detaining a vessel without a claim against its owner or maritime lien, Spanish courts are reluctant to agree to bunker arrest.

-Any other ship owned by the debtor, also known as a sister ship, can be arrested under Spanish Law in accordance with Article 3.2. of the Arrest Convention, as referred to by Article 475 of the SSA.
-Accordingly, a court may arrest not just the offending ship but also other ships owned by the company liable for the claim, provided that this company was the owner or demise charterer of the offending ship when the claim arose.
+Any other ship owned by the debtor, also known as a sister-ship, can be arrested under Spanish Law in accordance with Article 3.2 of the Arrest Convention, as referred to by Article 475 of the SSA.
+Accordingly, a court may arrest not just the offending ship, but also other ships owned by the company liable for the claim, provided that this company was the owner or demise charterer of the offending ship when the claim arose.

 Other ways to obtain security would be regulated by the provisions for conservatory measures of the Spanish Code of Civil Procedure and would include the attachment of assets (other than a vessel) or rights, injunctions, etc.